Growing Romaine from Seed Is Easy

 Grow Your Own Romaine

 Lettuces are one of the best plants to start off with in the kitchen garden.
 They grow quickly, don't take up a lot of space, and provide harvests again and again.
-In fact, you can easily regrow your own romaine lettuce from a store-bought head.
-Here's how!
-Once you fall in love with watching those nutrient-dense leaves grow in so fast, you'll be ready to start your own lettuce plants from seed.
+Once you fall in love with watching those nutrient-dense leaves grow in so fast, you'll be ready to grow more of your own food.

 For more leafy inspiration, check out our top ten salad greens to grow in the garden.
 If you still don't have your salad garden set up yet, here are the best containers for growing salad greens.